architech-boards/hachiko-tiny-documentation/source/vdi.rst

  http://downloads.architechboards.com/sdk/virtual_machine/download.html

-The environment contains the SDK for all the boards provided by Architech, include Hachiko.
+The environment contains the SDK for all the boards provided by Architech, Hachiko included.

 Download VirtualBox
 -------------------